 Jen Derwingson-Peacock is a Director and Writer/Supervising Producer.
 Her recent writing credits include Black Summer on Netflix and Syfy Network’s Z Nation with episodic directing credits on Z Nation and NCIS: New Orleans.
 She is currently developing an Action Drama, a Gothic Horror, and a YA SciFi Adventure based on a popular Australian book series.

 Jen primarily writes and direct thrillers, action, adventure, supernatural, SciFi, horror and genre/comedy.

 Jen earned a BA in English from Stanford University and an MFA in Film Production from the USC School of Cinematic Arts.
-She is also a graduate of the prestigious Walt Disney Screenwriting Fellowship.
+She is also a graduate of the Walt Disney Screenwriting Fellowship.
 She began her creative career as a sketch comedy writer and theatre director while at Stanford and Oxford.
 She later co-directed A Midsummer Night’s Dream at the National Art Center in Bali, and worked as an Assistant Director at the Finborough Theatre in London.
-Returning to California, she became the Artistic Director for Freshly Squeezed Theatre Co. in San Francisco, directing productions of several new plays.
+Returning to California, she became the Artistic Director for the Freshly Squeezed Theatre Co. in San Francisco, directing productions of several new plays.

 Echo Lake Entertainment